MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates.md

 - Fixed remediation for long running [on-demand scans](run-scan-microsoft-defender-antivirus.md) where the service may have been restarted.
 - Fixed an issue with Microsoft Defender Vulnerability Management to allow the execution of a [blocked application](/microsoft-365/security/defender-vulnerability-management/tvm-block-vuln-apps) when the [warn option](/microsoft-365/security/defender-vulnerability-management/tvm-block-vuln-apps#block-or-warn-mitigation-action) is selected.
 - Added support for managing schedule day/time for [signature updates in Intune](/mem/intune/protect/antivirus-microsoft-defender-settings-windows#updates) and [Defender for Endpoint security settings management](/mem/intune/protect/mde-security-integration).
-- Fixed non standard signature path loading on Xplat devices
+- Fixed non-standard signature path loading across platforms ([Windows](microsoft-defender-antivirus-windows.md), [Mac](microsoft-defender-endpoint-mac.md), [Linux](microsoft-defender-endpoint-linux.md), [Android](microsoft-defender-endpoint-android.md), and [iOS](microsoft-defender-endpoint-ios.md))
-- Better handling of cached detectioroosns in ASR
+- Improved handling of cached detections in [attack surface reduction](overview-attack-surface-reduction.md) capabilities
-- Performance improvement for enumerating virtual memory ranges
+- Improved performance for enumerating virtual memory ranges

 #### Known issues